 To determine exactly how many tablets you’d need to put in your pool during each weekly treatment, you’ll first need to know how much water it holds.

 I recommend using one tablet for every 5,000 gallons.
 Therefore, most residential pools will receive 1-3 tablets once per week.
-You can use my chlorine calculator for more precise calculations.
+You can use my chlorine calculator for more precise calculations and read my advice on the recommended frequency of adding chlorine to your pool.

 When You Shouldn’t Use Trichlor